Updated May 2023

 To Understand What Works in Marketing and Why

 The field of marketing is often a complex and challenging profession.
-Because most firms/brands are in unique market positions, the most logical marketing strategy and tactical approach cannot be sourced from a marketing textbook.
+Because most firms and brands are in unique market positions, the most logical marketing strategy and tactical approach cannot be sourced from a marketing textbook.

-Probably the main goal of using marketing metrics and analytics is to progressively improved the marketing performance of the brand.
+Probably the main goal of using marketing metrics and analytics is to progressively improve the marketing performance of the brand.

 This is achieved over time as experience, knowledge and insights grow through the action of various marketing programs and feedback mechanisms.
 A structured analytical approach will leverage this knowledge into future marketing programs.

 Due to the dynamics of most industries, the ongoing changes by competitors, consumer preference, and the external environment – it is often a prudent and professional approach to trial and test various marketing programs before they are implemented on a larger scale.